 The most common social engineering attack is conducted by a phone.
-Calling the company and imitate someone that could pull information out of a user.
+Calling the company and imitating someone that could pull information out of a user.
 Posing as a computer technician or a fellow employee could do the trick.

-Helpdesk personnel is one of the most vulnerable persons since their work is to provide “help”, something that an attacker can exploit to receive sensitive information.
-Helpdesk personnel are trained to provide support and be polite and friendly with the customer so they can answer any question quite easily
+Helpdesk personnel is one of the most vulnerable persons since their work is to provide “help”.
+Something that an attacker can exploit to receive sensitive information.
+Helpdesk personnel are trained to provide support and be polite and friendly with the customer so they can answer any question quite easily.

 - Callers may be male or female

 - Callers usually uses a private phone number

 - The attacker will attempt to gain as much information as possible including phone numbers, employee titles, address, social security number and other information

 - Phone – A phone is necessary to conduct the phone attack

 - Voice Changer – Makes the voice sound deeper like a grown up man or higher to sound like a woman

 - Mind – A good mind will help to respond quickly and efficiently to questions